 It is the family's responsibility to find a home that meets the criteria for voucher homeownership assistance.
-COC may establish the maximum time that will be allowed for a family to locate and purchase a home, and may require the family to report on their progress in finding and purchasing a home.
-If the family is unable to purchase a home within the maximum time established by COC, COC may issue the family a voucher to lease a unit or place the family's name on the waiting list for a voucher.
+The PHA may establish the maximum time that will be allowed for a family to locate and purchase a home and may require the family to report on their progress in finding and purchasing a home.
+If the family is unable to purchase a home within the maximum time established by the PHA, the PHA may issue the family a voucher to lease a unit or place the family's name on the waiting list for a voucher.